Sourdough Burrata Toast with Roasted Tomatoes: Perfect for a Simple Weekend Brunch

 2. Summer: Swap roasted tomatoes for grilled peaches, heirloom tomatoes, or corn.
 Add basil or a drizzle of basil vinaigrette for that summer garden flavor.

 3. Fall: Try roasted delicata squash, sautéed mushrooms, or caramelized onions with a touch of sage oil.
 A great savory spin on burrata on toast.
+If you’re planning a full brunch spread, balance the savory with something sweet like these Pumpkin Cinnamon Rolls with rich maple cream cheese glaze.
+They make a perfect cozy companion to this Sourdough Burrata Toast.

 4. Winter: Use pantry staples like sun-dried tomatoes or jarred roasted peppers.
 Add wilted greens and a drizzle of hot honey or chili crisp for a warming, cozy finish.